Introduction

 The medication recipe is written as:

-(Time for process) under (Catalyst), (Reagent) cures (Affliction)
+(Process and Time) under (Catalyst), (Reagent) cures (Affliction)